lucianpls/mod_twms/README.md

 An apache httpd module converting tiledWMS requests to the REST M/L/R/C encoding

+* Requirements
+- Apache 2.x, runtime and development
+* Building

+** Linux
+In the src folder, edit Copy Makefile.lcl.example as Makefile.lcl, edit content to match the current system.
+Then run make.

+** Windows
+Visual Studio 2013 solution is included.
+It assumes Apache 2.4 is installed under __\\Apache24, including the development files.

+* Usage

 Implements two apache configuration directives:
 **tWMS_RegExp string**
 Can be present more than once, one of the existing regular expressions has to match the request URL for the request to be considered